jennifer-spillane/cerianthus/ceri2020_maker.md

 During the run to check on the progress, I can use this code to see how many proteins it has so far
 `fasta_merge -d ceri_maker1.maker.output/ceri_maker1_master_datastore_index.log -o ceri_maker1`

+`grep -c ">" ceri_maker1.all.maker.proteins.fasta`
+Number of proteins as of 9-9-20: 17,124
+Number of proteins as of 9-14-20: 19,236

+### Extras

+#### Long BUSCO run

+I am also going to do a run of busco with the "long" setting turned on, so that I can add this to the 2nd maker iteration.
+(And I finally got busco to run with multiple threads on a genome!)

+This is the code I used:
+`export AUGUSTUS_CONFIG_PATH=/mnt/lustre/macmaneslab/jlh1023/cerianthid/maker_2020/config

+run_BUSCO.py -i /mnt/lustre/macmaneslab/jlh1023/cerianthid/maker_2020/ceri_pol5.fasta \
+-o ceri_pol5_long -m geno -l /mnt/lustre/hcgs/shared/databases/busco/metazoa_odb9 --long -c 40`

+I also have a file called "config.ini" in this same directory, and another directory called "config" that has multiple sub directories (that's where the augustus path leads).
+Finally got the right combination of things there, and off it goes (busco_long.sh).

+#### Repeat Modeler

+I'll also include a run of RepeatModeler in the next run, code as follows:
+`BuildDatabase -name ceri ceri_pol7.fasta
+RepeatModeler -database ceri -pa 40`